Sustainable Food Policy

 Too Good To Go

-We have partnered with Too Good To Go (TGTG) since September 2021 which has helped to save hundreds of meals each year.
+The service has partnered with Too Good To Go (TGTG) since September 2021 which has helped to save hundreds of meals each year.

 TGTG is a social impact company on a mission to inspire and empower customers and food businesses to fight food waste together.
 This also gives our students and staff an opportunity to enjoy good food at reduced prices.